Doctoral Studies

 - All courses offered by the GSL, the attendance of which is considered as fulfillment of the mandatory achievements, are labeled as such.
 Comparable courses organized externally can also be attended in agreement with the supervisor.

-In the progress report generic skills courses should be listed under “Generic Skills Courses” but also pointed to in the category “Mandatory Courses”.
+The generic skills courses should be listed in the progress report under “Generic Skills Courses” as well as pointed to in the category “Mandatory Courses”.
 If not already 5 days of courses have been attended, they should still be listed with the commentary that attendance at further courses is planned in order to fulfill the requirement of 5 course days attended.

 - The following course formats are not considered as courses teaching academic skills in methodological or theoretical aspects: Bachelor seminars, language courses, conference attendances (see below).